keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/how-webrender-works-part-1.md

   - gui
   - webrender
   - servo
-entryId: how-the-webrender-works-part-1
+entryId: how-webrender-works-part-1
 ---

 ## What is this?

-I will read the code of [webrender](https://github.com/servo/webrender), and I will describe how it works.
-The webrender is painting engine written in Rust.
+I will read the code of [webrender](https://github.com/servo/webrender), and I will describe how it works. webrender is painting engine written in Rust.
 It is used in Firefox.

-In this part, I will read the example code of webrender, and understand the overall of how the webrender works.
+In this part, I will read the example code of webrender, and understand the overall of how webrender works.
 I will research more detail of implementation in next part.

 If you want to learn how the gui works, you can see [How the egui works](https://blog.keiya01.dev/entry/how-egui-works).